-It might seem that God’s response at the tower of Babel incident was overly severe.
+It might seem that God’s response at the Tower of Babel incident was overly severe.
 But consider the context.
 The point is not that Yahweh was a glorified building inspector.
 Gods were perceived to live on mountains.
-The tower of Babel is regarded by all scholars as one of Mesopotamia’s famous man-made sacred mountains—a ziggurat.
+The Tower of Babel story is regarded by all scholars as one of Mesopotamia’s famous man-made sacred mountains—a ziggurat.

 Ziggurats were divine abodes, places where Mesopotamians believed heaven and earth intersected.
 The nature of this structure makes evident the purpose in building it—to bring the divine down to earth.